JacobFischer/lark-websocket/examples/get_started/README.md

-GET STARTED of how to use vi-websocket
+GET STARTED of how to use lark-websocket

 1: run 'node ../web_page_server/web_page_server.js' to start web page service;
 2: run 'node websocket_server.js' to start a websocket service;